To get help, try one of our knowledge items on the university’s Self-Service Portal or contact the Service Desk :

 We offer our Newman students access to a wide range of IT facilities, systems, and benefits.
 As part of your enrolment, you’ll receive a username and password to access these services and an ID card (see IT User Policy for more details).

-The IT Service Desk is based in the Hub (above the Sanctuary); this is the first place to contact if you have any technical issues during your time at Newman.
+The IT Service Desk is based in the Hub (above the Sanctuary); if you can’t find your answer on the Self-Service Portal, head here if you have any technical issues during your time at Newman.

 The IT Service Desk can: